Curtis Granderson: Los Angeles Dodgers and Toronto Blue Jays

 On January 23, 2018, Granderson signed a one-year, $5 million contract with the Toronto Blue Jays.
 On June 10, against the Baltimore Orioles, Granderson hit for a career high six RBIs with a home run, two doubles, a single and a walk.
-On June 25, while playing the Houston Astros, Granderson hit his eighth and ninth home runs of the season off of former teammate Justin Verlander to lead the Jays to victory.
+On June 25, while playing the Houston Astros, Granderson hit two home runs off of Justin Verlander to lead the Blue Jays to victory.

-Milwaukee Brewers
+Milwaukee Brewers and Miami Marlins

 On August 31, 2018, the Blue Jays traded Granderson to the Milwaukee Brewers for Demi Orimoloye.
 He batted .220 with two home runs in 19 games for the Brewers.
 Granderson hit an RBI double against the Los Angeles Dodgers in Game 5 of the NLCS, which the Brewers lost.